On tightness and exponential tightness in generalised Jackson networks: Introduction

-where $b_n$ is a numerical sequence, $b_n\to \infty $ and $b_n/\sqrt n\to0$\,.
-Under additional hypotheses, the process $1/(b_n\sqrt{ n})Q_{n,k}(nt)\,, k\in\mathcal{K}\,,$ obeys an LDP for rate $b_n^2$ with a quadratic deviation function, Puhalskii \cite{Puh99a}.
+where $b_n$ is a numerical sequence such that $b_n\to \infty $ and $b_n/\sqrt n\to0$\,.
+Under similar hypotheses, the process $1/(b_n\sqrt{ n})Q_{n,k}(nt)\,, k\in\mathcal{K}\,,$ obeys an LDP for rate $b_n^2$ with a quadratic deviation function, Puhalskii \cite{Puh99a}.
 It is plausible that in all three setups the stationary distributions of the processes in question, if well defined, should also converge appropriately.
-Until recently, such results were only available for the single server queue, see Prohorov \cite{Pro63} for a normal deviation limit in critical loading, Puhalskii \cite{Puh95} for an LDP in normal loading, and Puhalskii \cite{Puh99a} for an LDP on moderate deviations in critical loading.

-It is a fairly straightforward consequence of tight (respectively, exponentially tight) sequences of probability measures being weakly (respectively, large deviation) relatively compact that in order to go from the trajectorial convergence to the convergence of the stationary distributions the following tightness properties are needed for the stationary queue length processes: \begin{enumerate} \item for large deviations,
+Until recently, this sort of result was only available for the waiting time process in the single server queue, see Prohorov \cite{Pro63} for normal deviations and Puhalskii \cite{Puh99a} for moderate deviations in critical loading.
+It is a fairly straightforward consequence of tight (respectively, exponentially tight) sequences of probability measures being weakly (respectively, large deviation) relatively compact that in order to go from the trajectorial convergence to the convergence of the stationary distributions the following tightness properties are needed for the stationary queue lengths, \begin{enumerate} \item for large deviations,

 \item for normal deviations,

 \item for moderate deviations,